ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

 # THREE-TIER-ARCHITECTURE

 ## INTRODUCTION

 This documentation provides an overview and step-by-step guide to deploy a Three-Tier Architecture on AWS using Terraform.
 The Three-Tier Architecture consists of three logical layers: Presentation layer, Application layer, and Data layer.
 Each layer is designed to handle specific functions, promoting modularity, scalability, availability, resilience and maintainability.

 ## ARCHITECTURE OVERVIEW

-1. VIRTUAL PRIVATE CLOUD : A Virtual Private Cloud (VPC) is a logically isolated virtual network in the cloud that allows the provisioning and management of resources, such as compute instances, databases, and LoadBalancers, within a defined virtual network.
+1. VIRTUAL PRIVATE CLOUD FOR REGION-1 : A Virtual Private Cloud (VPC) is a logically isolated virtual network in the cloud that allows the provisioning and management of resources, such as compute instances, databases, and LoadBalancers, within a defined virtual network.
   The VPC consists of the following resources:

      - [x] ROUTE-53:- This is a highly scalable and reliable Domain Name System (DNS) web service provided by Amazon Web Services (AWS).
-           Its primary function is to route user request from the internet to the target resources,such as loadbalancers, and compute instances.
+           Its primary function is to route user request from the internet to the target resources, such as loadbalancers, and compute instances.
 In this three-tier-architecture, the route53 is used to route user request from the internet to the internet-facing            load-balancers.

+     - [x] WAF:- The Web Application Firewall is a service managed by AWS, it serves a primary function of  protecting web applications from web exploits and security threats, such as Account Take-over, Bots, SQL-injecton, Cross-site scripting, by filtering and monitoring HTTP/HTTPS traffic between a web browser and a web server.

+     - [x] INTERNET-GATEWAY:- The Internet Gateway (IGW) is a horizontally scaled, redundant, and highly available AWS service that allows communication between instances in the virtual private cloud (VPC) and the internet.

+     - [x] LOAD-BALANCERS:- Load balancers in AWS are managed services that distribute incoming network traffic across multiple instances or resources to ensure high availability, fault tolerance, and optimal performance for applications.
+In this project, 2 application load balancers were used.
+An internet-facing application load-balancer was used to distribute traffic from the internet to the compute instances in the presentation layer. while an internal application load-balancer was used to distribute traffic from the presentation layer compute instances to the application layer compute instances.
+The load- balancers target the instances in the autoscaling groups, which enables horizontal scaling of computes according to traffic.

+     - [x] CLOUD-WATCH-ALARM AND SNS_TOPIC:- AWS Cloud-Watch Alarm together with SNS Topic and Subscription were configured to monitor the cpu-usage of the instances in the presentation-layer and application_layer.
+The metrics pulled were sent to an administrative email for notification.

 - PRESENTATION LAYER : This logical layer is responsible  for the user interface, and interacts directly with the end-users.
 It is typically implemented using a web server and load balancer to serve static content and forward requests to the Application Layer.
   The presentation Layer consists of the following resources: